ioccc-src/winner/2015/mills1/README.md

                     # NOTE: The string MUST be enclosed inside double quotes.
 ```

-WARNING: if you have good eye-hand coordination and too much time on your hands
+**WARNING**: if you have good eye-hand coordination and too much time on your hands
 you might fall asleep while playing as you probably will never die in this mode.
 We only stopped when a reminder came through and we tried to mark it complete at
 the same time as playing and we almost managed to survive that.
 At that point we